ColoradoSchoolOfMines/mozzarella/CONTRIBUTING.rst

 (see below, you will still need to make a branch and submit a PR for most changes).

+.. sidebar:: About This File

    This is a "how to contribute" file, not a "requirements for contributions" file.
-Chances are, your code will undergo a code review and might receive constructive criticism on nit-picky things.
-Don't take a code review personally; the point of the review process is to make sure the code for the site stays clean and bug free.
-Things that are not "small nit-picky" things (i.e., they would cause a major rework before you start working on a contribution) should be added to this file.
+Chances are, your code will undergo a code review and might receive constructive criticism on nit-picky things. **Don't take a code review personally; the point of the review process is to make sure the code for the site stays clean and bug free.** Things that are not "small nit-picky" things (i.e., they would cause a major rework before you start working on a contribution) should be added to this file.

 Coding Style
 ------------